james-t-larson/neutral-times-api/taskell.md

 - Add Morning Brief
     > This could be done with integrating with weather and traffic apis.
 Then write a summary on that.
 I could also include an estimated time to work.
 If there is a difference outside the norm, then it could notify me.
 - Implment some kind of bias detection
+    * [ ] Add column to Prompts table to track bais failures
 - Add event search
     > If no similar events are found it should write one.